RedisLabs/redislabs-docs/content/rs/administering/creating-databases/_index.md

 To create a new database:

-1. In your web browser, open the web UI of the cluster that you want to connect to in order to create the {{< field "db_type" >}}.
+1. In your web browser, open the admin console of the cluster that you want to connect to in order to create the {{< field "db_type" >}}.

     By default, the address is: `https://<RS_address>:8443`